Egerton Ryerson: Methodist missionary

-On 16 December, he reported: "I have this week been trying to procure for the Indians the exclusive right of their salmon fishery, which I trust will be granted by the Legislature".
-At a meeting that same week an Ojibway chief addressed him: "Brother, as we are brothers, we will give you a name.
+Ryerson was appointed as a missionary to the Mississaugas of the Credit in 1826, while still on probation as a Methodist missionary.
+His journal records his feelings on arrival: I have now arrived at my charge among the Indians.
+I feel an inexpressible joy in taking up my abode amongst them.
+I must now acquire a new language, to teach a new people.
+Ryerson learned Ojibwe, worked in the fields, and assisted them in building a church which doubled as a school.
+When burdened by the encroachment of settlers, Ryerson supported a protest to the Legislature for the Mississaugas' exclusive right to a salmon fishery.
+At a meeting that same week, Chief Ajetance addressed him: "Brother, as we are brothers, we will give you a name.
 My departed brother was named Cheehock; thou shalt be called Cheehock."
-Ryerson "returned him thanks in his own tongue, and so became initiated among them".
-The Legislature declined to support the Mississauga's claims to land and fishing grounds.
-According to the Truth and Reconciliation Commission of Canada report of May 2015, and noted that "he even learned their language, worked in the fields with the people of the settlement and became a life-long friend of future chief Kahkewaquonaby (Sacred Feathers), known in English as Peter Jones".
+It was during this time that Ryerson began his life-long friendship with future chief Kahkewaquonaby (Peter Jones).

+At Port Credit, Ryerson helped the Mississaugas build a school, using his carpentry skills, which he passed along to people of the settlement, along with his agricultural knowledge.
+The school was staffed by Methodist missionaries and Mississauga teachers.
+It had 50 students and taught boys and girls separately.
+The children learned to read and write both English and Anishinaabemowin from primers and Scripture.
+Ryerson wrote to Upper Canada's Lieutenant Governor Maitland on the need for continued support of the school and other Methodist missionary schools: "The schools and religious instruction must be continued; and the Gospel must be sent to tribes still in a heathen state".

 In 1826, sermons from John Strachan, Anglican Archdeacon of York, Upper Canada, were published asserting that the Anglican church was, by law, the established church of Upper Canada.
 Methodists were singled out as American and therefore disloyal.
-Money was requested of the crown to allow the Anglican church to maintain ties to Great Britain.
-As Ryerson was the son of a Loyalist, this was an abomination.
-He emerged as Episcopal Methodism's most articulate defender in the public sphere by publishing articles (at first anonymously) and later books that argued against the views of Methodism's chief rival John Strachan and other members of the powerful Family Compact.
+Ryerson emerged as an articulate defender in the public sphere by publishing articles (at first anonymously) and later books that argued against the views of Methodism's chief rival John Strachan and other members of the powerful Family Compact.

-Ryerson was also elected (by one vote) to serve as the founding editor of Canadian Methodism's weekly denominational newspaper, the Christian Guardian, established in York in 1829 and which was also Canada's first religious newspaper.
-Ryerson used the paper to argue for the rights of Methodists in the province and, later, to help convince rank-and-file Methodists that a merger with British Wesleyans (effected in 1833) was in their best interest.
+Ryerson was elected (by one vote) to serve as the founding editor of Canadian Methodism's weekly denominational newspaper, the Christian Guardian, established in York in 1829 and which was also Canada's first religious newspaper.
+He used the paper to argue for the rights of Methodists in the province and, later, to help convince rank-and-file Methodists that a merger with British Wesleyans (effected in 1833) was in their best interest.
 Ryerson was castigated by the reformist press at that time for apparently abandoning the cause of reform and becoming, at least as far as they were concerned, a Tory.
 Ryerson resigned the editorship in 1835 only to assume it again at his brother John's urging from 1838 to 1840.
-In 1840 Ryerson allowed his name to stand for re-election one last time but was soundly defeated by a vote of 50 to 1.
+In 1840, Ryerson allowed his name to stand for re-election one last time but was soundly defeated by a vote of 50 to 1.